yaakovgamliel/mydotfiles/README.md

 The Vim stuff
 --

-Worked for me and looks really nice with MacVim.
+Worked for me and looks really nice with MacVim if don't have any fancy pluging configuation going on already.